VERSIONS OF HELL

 In the Dark Age the Catholics invented Limbo to soften the doctrine on Hell by keeping infants out of Hell.
 The Protestant Reformation repudiated Limbo, but Calvin invented “the age of accountable” to do the same thing.
 Both are the inventions of man and there is nothing like them is in the Bible.

 (4).
 THE JONATHAN EDWARD VERSION OF HELL.
 Also an early Protestant Version; this traditionalist version of Hell is an eternal concentration camp that is maintained by God with most souls in it.
 There was a time when most Protestants believed this version of Hell, but now only a few believe it.
 There are countless variations of the Jonathan Edward version of Hell, both major and minor variations, about as many as there are preachers who preach it with each preacher trying to out do the others in telling of the horrors of Hell; each one trying to make the God of Hell more evil then the others have.
 Most taught God had given Hell over to Satan with God making sure that Satan will roast most souls forever, and torment them however Satan wishes to.
 Some have demons peeling off the burning flash of those in Hell with God making sure they keep it up forever.
-Some now have God doing the tormenting of Satan, the demons, and tormenting souls that had been in the lost, with God forever pouring in fire and brimstone, and thousands of other ways of tormenting.
+Some now have changed from Satan to God doing the tormenting of Satan, the demons, and tormenting souls that had been in the lost, with God forever pouring in fire and brimstone, and thousands of other ways of tormenting.
 In the past it was taught in books and painting, (see 6 below) “Satan will be doing the tormenting version of Hell.”
 Now most that did believe this version of Hell have changed it to being God not Satan that is doing the tormenting.
 Jonathan Edward said God "will crush their blood out and make it fly, so that it will sprinkle his garment and stain all his raiment."
 They never tell how they know such details.
-Put all their horrors together and it would take many books to tell all the horrors that are pure fiction with nothing that is even remotely kin in the Bible to the countless horrors they tell of, yet they falsely preach these made up falsehoods and teach them as if they were the word of God; many of these preachers get very specific with the details of the torment.
+Put all their horrors together and it would take many books to tell all the horrors that are pure fiction with nothing that is even remotely kin in the Bible to the countless horrors they tell of, or of the evil God they worship, yet they falsely preach these made up falsehoods and teach them as if they were the word of God; many of these preachers get very specific with the details of the torment.
 Edwards’ God is like a person that puts cats in a microwave oven for pleasure, and Heaven take delight in seeing the other souls squirming in agony.
 Jonathan Edward in “Sinners in the Hands of an Angry God” said, “The smoke of their burning flesh shall be a sweet smelling savor in the nostrils of the Almighty.”

 These "Hellfire" preachers are not as poplar as they once were, and their audience is much smaller and still getting smaller.
 It is unimportant to them if they have no Bible for their Hell or its horrors; the badly mistranslated King James Version is all they need to make their Hell believable to many with whatever kind of torments their imagination wanted to put in it.
 Some believers of the Calvin version also believe much of this version and mix the two version of Hell together.
 There is not much unity of belief among the Protestants of today.
 In almost any church if the preacher started preached sermons about Hell that are like the one's Edward preached he would be out of work very soon.
 The God Edward believed in would have no problem with tormenting souls that had been in the lost; his God would take great pleasure in tormenting, and according to Edward, the saints in Heaven will watch with pleasure and satisfaction.
 The worst torment any man can or ever has given to another man is nothing to what Jonathan Edward described his God is doing in his sermon, “Sinner in the Hands of an Angry God.”

-The Protestant doctrines of Hell as taught by Calvin and Edward are as hideous and evil as anything that was taught in the Dark Age by the Catholic Church; God is made to use His power to keep souls that had been in sinners alive even while they are being burned with a fire that would kill in seconds just so He can torment souls without end.
-When Jesus was in this world He loved sinners and give His life for them, but both Calvin and Edward makes neither God nor Christ not to have any compassion and no love for the souls that were not in the “few” that He has chosen to save.
+The Protestant doctrines of Hell as taught by Calvin and Edward are as hideous and evil as anything that was taught in the Dark Age by the Catholic Church; God is made to use His power to keep souls that had been in sinners alive even while they are being burned with a fire that would kill in seconds just so his God can torment souls without end.
+When Jesus was in this world He loved sinners and give His life for them, but both Calvin and Edward makes neither God nor Christ not to have any compassion and no love for the souls that they say were not in the “few” that He has chosen to save.